-Did you know that nearly 74% of the entire population will set some type a New Year’s Resolution?
+The time to set goals and start living the life you love is now!
+Did you know that nearly 74% of the entire population will set some type of New Year’s Resolution?
 And that only around 8% will actually follow that resolution through to meet their goals?
 Guys, it’s true.
 Everyone loves the idea of a fresh new year.
 It’s a brand new start and a way to wipe the slate clean, right?
 It’s a way to leave all the baggage of the previous year in the past and start with a blank page.
 And I think we ALL want to say “goodbye!” to 2020.
 BUT.
 A lot of times, we are just setting ourselves up for FAILURE instead of success.

 Two Piece Sweat Set (similar here under $20, similar hoodie here, and tie-dye version here), nude polka dot washi tape, Heart Print Wall Art (similar here and here), personalized notecards, Secrets of Goal Setting Bundle

 New Resolutions = Procrastination on Goal Setting

 Why do we wait to start a goal?
 Is there some hidden magic that January 1st holds?
 Nope.
 It’s just any ole’ day.
 Instead of jumping in right now with both feet and taking even one tiny step toward getting closer to that finish line, we hide behind the excuse that’s camouflaged as an exciting new start date.
 Sometimes, we do this because we really do need time to prepare, but other times, it’s because we’re letting fear stand in our own way.
 It could even be that we’re not super clear on what it is we want to achieve or how on God’s green earth we can actually make it happen.
 So, instead of trying, we push it back.